-CHUNKY PEANUTS!
-Natural Resources Defense Counsel (NRDC) Says There Is Poop In The Drinking Water In Puerto Rico … What About The Virgin Islands?
+Natural Resources Defense Counsel (NRDC) Says There Is Fecal Matter In Puerto Rico’s Drinking Water

 SAN JUAN — At least half the population of Puerto Rico was at potential risk of exposure to bacterial contamination in the aftermath of Hurricane Maria, according to government test results obtained by Natural Resources Defense Council (NRDC).

 Some 2.3 million Puerto Rican residents were served by water systems which drew at least one sample testing positive for total coliforms or E. coli after Maria devastated the island in September.

 In the territory, the Virgin Islands Water and Power Authority (WAPA) has had a boil notice in effect for the territory since Hurricane Irma struck St. Thomas and St. John on Sept.
 6.

 Bacterial testing was recently conducted by the Puerto Rico Department of Health in response to the hurricanes, according to the Environmental Protection Agency.
 NRDC obtained the results for coliform bacteria and E. coli from government sources, but has not received test results for other contaminants.

 NRDC also requested test results from the Puerto Rico Aqueduct and Sewer Authority, the largest drinking water provider on the island, but did not receive a response.

 The Government of Puerto Rico noted in its request for disaster recovery assistance that over 70 percent of the island’s water treatment and distribution systems were affected by Hurricane Maria.

 The tests performed by the Puerto Rico Department of Health confirmed that several cities in Puerto Rico are at risk of bacterial contamination in their water supply, in the aftermath of Hurricane Maria.